konstantinasfr/amber-tutorial/girk2_6xis_example.md

 ├── com.prmtop       # Topology file for AMBER
 ├── com.inpcrd       # Coordinates file for AMBER
 └── with_water.pdb   # Solvated, neutralized structure (for visualization)

+Note: com.prmtop is not included in the directory because it's more that 25MB.
 ```

 Once completed, you’ll be ready to start **energy minimization** using these AMBER-ready files.